Hotelschool The Hague: Bachelor of Business Administration in Hotel Management

 Hotelschool The Hague offers a single Bachelor Programme on its campuses in The Hague and Amsterdam.
 The programme is taught in English for both national as well as international students.
 The four-year bachelor's course results in an internationally recognised Bachelor of Business Administration in Hotel Management.

 The Bachelor Programme is a business study set in the context of hospitality, where students learn about hospitality from a strategic, tactical and operational perspective and participate in two internships abroad.

 The university offers a Fast Track Programme for students with a previous qualification in hospitality-related studies.
 The first two years of the regular Bachelor Programme are replaced by a four-week programme in the summer, with the rest of the course equal to the regular course.

 MBA in International Hospitality Management

 Hotelschool The Hague offers a 13-month full-time MBA Programme with a focus on business development, concept innovation and change management.
 In 2017, the MBA has been ranked Best Master of Business in the Netherlands.

 International reputation

 The course programmes have been accredited by the Accreditation Organisation of The Netherlands and Flanders (NVAO).
 In 2012, the Bachelor Programme was accredited with an 'excellent' score for 11 out of 16 quality dimensions (objectives of the education, curriculum, personnel & faculty, facilities, quality management and results of the programme).

 In 2017, Hotelschool The Hague was named Best Public Hotel School in The Netherlands for the third consecutive year.
-In 2016 Hotelschool The Hague was ranked number 12 of the Top 50 Hospitality And Hotel Management Schools In The World by CEOWORLD magazine.